pixpilot/scaffoldfy/docs/PROMPTS.md

 When you run initialization:

-1. **Top-level (global) prompts** are collected first, in the order they're defined
+1. **Root-level prompts** are collected first, in the order they're defined
-2. **Task-specific prompts** are collected when each task runs
+2. Prompts are evaluated in order, respecting `enabled` conditions
-3. Within each level, prompts are evaluated in order, respecting `enabled` conditions
+3. All prompts are collected before any tasks run

-This ensures users provide common information upfront before task-specific details.
+This ensures users provide all necessary information upfront before task execution begins.

 ## Using Prompt Values